phw/peek/README.md

 ### Why can't I interact with the UI elements inside the recording area?
 You absolutely should be able to click the UI elements inside the area you are recording.
-If you use i3 you should stack peek with the window you intend to record or make sure all windows are floating and uncheck "Always on top" from the peek settings.
+If you use i3 you should stack Peek with the window you intend to record or make sure all windows are floating and uncheck "Always on top" from the Peek settings.
 If this does not work for you on any other window manager please open an [issue on Github](https://github.com/phw/peek/issues).